Prepare early for the UK mandate—without rework

 The central hub handles country rules, reporting and digital signatures, with real-time monitoring and optional compliant archiving, so you stay ahead of evolving mandates without adding maintenance burden.

-The hub delivers format conversion, validation, and visualisation with universal connectivity, including a certified Peppol Access Point to ensure reliable, interoperable exchange.
+The hub delivers format conversion, validation, and visualisation with universal connectivity, including a certified Peppol Access Point.
+This enables reliable, interoperable invoice exchange through the network now confirmed as central to the UK’s e-invoicing direction.

 Seamless ERP integration

-Embeds into SAP ECC/S/4HANA (and other ERPs) to enable a central cockpit, data-first automation, and Peppol status messages, reducing manual work and securing full process compliance.
+Embeds into SAP ECC/S/4HANA and other ERPs to enable a central cockpit, data-first automation, and structured status handling, reducing manual work and supporting compliant invoice processes.

 Native SAP integration: from invoice to posting